Ordination of women: Lutheranism

 The Church of Denmark became the first Lutheran body to ordain women in 1948.
 The largest Lutheran churches in the United States and Canada, The Evangelical Lutheran Church in America (ELCA) and the Evangelical Lutheran Church in Canada (ELCIC), have been ordaining women since 1970.
-The Lutheran Church Missouri Synod, which also encompasses the Lutheran Church-Canada, does not ordain women; neither do the Wisconsin Evangelical Lutheran Synod or the Evangelical Lutheran Synod.
+The Lutheran Church Missouri Synod, which also encompasses the Lutheran Church-Canada, does not ordain women; neither do the Lutheran Church - International, Wisconsin Evangelical Lutheran Synod or the Evangelical Lutheran Synod.
 The first local woman cleric ordained in the Holy Land was Sally Azar of the Lutheran church in 2023.

 Anglican

 In 1917 the Church of England licensed women as lay readers called bishop's messengers, many of whom ran churches, but did not go as far as to ordain them.

-From 1930 to 1978 the Anglican Group for the Ordination of Women to the Historic Ministry promoted the ordination of women in the Church of England.
+From 1930 to 1978, the Anglican Group for the Ordination of Women to the Historic Ministry promoted the ordination of women in the Church of England.
 Within Anglicanism the majority of provinces now ordain women as deacons and priests.
 The first three women ordained as priests in the Anglican Communion were in Hong Kong: Li Tim-Oi in 1944 and Jane Hwang and Joyce M. Bennett in 1971.

-On July 29, 1974, Bishops Daniel Corrigan, Robert L. DeWitt, and Edward R. Welles II of the U.S. Episcopal Church, with Bishop Antonio Ramos of Costa Rica, ordained eleven women as priests in a ceremony that was widely considered "irregular" because the women lacked "recommendation from the standing committee", a canonical prerequisite for ordination.
+On 29 July 1974, Bishops Daniel Corrigan, Robert L. DeWitt, and Edward R. Welles II of the U.S. Episcopal Church, with Bishop Antonio Ramos of Costa Rica, ordained eleven women as priests in a ceremony that was widely considered "irregular" because the women lacked "recommendation from the standing committee", a canonical prerequisite for ordination.
 The "Philadelphia Eleven", as they became known, were Merrill Bittner, Alison Cheek, Alla Bozarth (Campell), Emily C. Hewitt, Carter Heyward, Suzanne R. Hiatt (d.
 2002), Marie Moorefield, Jeannette Piccard (d.
 1981), Betty Bone Schiess, Katrina Welles Swanson (d.
 2006), and Nancy Hatch Wittig.
 Initially opposed by the House of Bishops, the ordinations received approval from the General Convention of the Episcopal Church in September 1976.
 This General Convention approved the ordination of women to both the priesthood and the episcopate.